Convert Rpm To Rad Sec

 Dealing with Different Units

 While RPM is common, other units might represent rotational speed.
-For instance, you might encounter revolutions per second (RPS) or even degrees per second.
+Here's one way to look at it: you might encounter revolutions per second (RPS) or even degrees per second.
 Here's how to handle these scenarios:

 • Converting RPS to Rad/sec: This is simpler.
 Since there are 2π radians in one revolution, the conversion is simply: ω (rad/sec) = RPS × 2π